bendqh1/mermaid/general_communication_languages_categorization_for_learning.md

-From my experience, a Human Vocal General Communication Language (HVGCL) can be either:
+From my experience, a General Communication Language (GCL) can be either:

 1. Primarily Consonant
 1. Primarily vowelant